Skip to main content

 hanging protocol

-list of hanging protocols that the mode should have access to
+list of hanging protocols that the mode applies initially, choosing the highest scoring match

 sopClassHandlers